-In 2015, Melton Borough Council (MBC) instructed MRH to investigate the local housing needs of the residents of Branston, Leicestershire.
+Melton Borough Council (MBC) instructed MRH to investigate the local housing needs of the residents of Thorpe Arnold, Leicestershire.
 This formed part of a rolling 5 year programme of Housing Needs Surveys that MBC have to understand the housing needs of its rural communities.
-MRH worked with Croxton Kerrial & Branston Parish Council to agree and arrange the Housing Needs Survey of the whole Parish.
+MRH worked with the Parish Council to agree and arrange separate Housing Needs Surveys for the two villages of the Parish (Thorpe Arnold and Waltham on the Wolds).